How To Tell If Your Cat Has Fleas

-If it’s the summertime and your cat’s been itching herself a lot lately, you might be wondering if she has fleas.
+If your cat’s been itching herself a lot lately, you might be wondering if she has fleas.
 And yes, even indoor cats can develop flea problems.

 But lots of skin conditions can cause itching — so how can you be sure fleas are to blame?